Undergraduate Program Social Work

-Bachelor degree in Social Work can lead to work the following areas:
+A bachelor's degree in Social Work can lead to work in the following areas:

-A BSW makes you eligible to apply to advanced standing programs across the country.
-In an advanced standing program you can obtain a MSW in as little as 15 months.
-Recent graduates from our program have been accepted into graduate or continuing education programs at Portland State University and other universities.
+A BSW also qualifies you to apply to Advanced Standing MSW programs across the country.
+In an advanced standing program, you can obtain an MSW in as little as 15 months.
+Recent graduates from our program have been accepted to graduate or continuing education programs at Portland State University, the University of Michigan, the University of Chicago, Fordham University, the University of Washington, and other universities throughout the world.

 - SW 301U Introduction to Social Work

 - SW 339 Introduction to Oppression and Privilege

 - SW 340 Advocacy for Policy Change

 - SW 350 Human Behavior Through the Lifespan

 - SW 351/430/431 Social Work Practice I, II, III

 - SW 450/451 Social Research and Evaluation I, II